ti-cortex-m4/demo-java-reactive-streams-old/code.md

 ```

-The following code example demonstrates that the _multicast_ Producer sends the same sequence of events (the same pangram) to multiple Subscribers.
+The following code example demonstrates that the _multicast_ Publisher sends the same sequence of events (the same pangram) to multiple Subscribers.

 ```